 Steps to Earning Substance Abuse Counselor Certification in Arizona

 But in the midst of this devastation, there is hope in the form of programs and services for those affected by substance use disorder.
-Professionals in the field like Licensed Associate Substance Abuse Counselors (LASAC) and Licensed Independent Substance Abuse Counselors (LISAC) are working tirelessly alongside advocates and legislators to tackle Arizona’s drug epidemic and provide hope for those suffering from substance use disorder.
+Professionals in the field, like Licensed Associate Substance Abuse Counselors (LASAC) and Licensed Independent Substance Abuse Counselors (LISAC), are working tirelessly alongside advocates and legislators to tackle Arizona’s drug epidemic and provide hope for those suffering from substance use disorder.

 Drug Overdose Deaths Reach New Highs, Creating a Greater Urgency for Skilled Substance Use Disorder Treatment Professionals

-seized packs of heroinIn Phoenix, and throughout Maricopa County, meth caused or contributed to 1,200 deaths in 2021, while fentanyl was responsible for about 1,300 deaths.
-Nearly two-thirds of all the drug fatalities in the state happened in Maricopa County during this time.
+Meth contributed to 1,200 deaths statewide in 2021, while fentanyl was responsible for about 1,300 deaths.
+In Phoenix and throughout Maricopa County, nearly two-thirds of all the drug fatalities in the state happened during this time.

 Steps to Becoming Certified as a Substance Abuse Counselor in Arizona